Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 The Welcome Table: Supporting SEL with Facilitated Play

-In this training, you will build on your understanding of youth development, focusing on the importance of social and emotional skills.
-You’ll learn strategies to create SEL opportunities in any type of programming.
-And you’ll be strengthening your own ability to teach and model positive social and emotional skills.
-You may also have some fun along the way, so come and play!
+Social-Emotional Learning (SEL) is fundamental to helping young people develop the knowledge, skills, and attitudes needed to succeed in life.
+Self-awareness, emotional regulation, empathy, and the ability to form supportive relationships are the aim of SEL.
+Build on your understanding of youth development, focusing on the importance of social and emotional skills.
+Learn strategies to create SEL opportunities in any type of programming and strengthen your ability to teach and model positive social and emotional skills.

 You'll develop life-saving skills to identify the warning signs of unhealthy and risky behavior, understand risky behaviors based on a knowledge of adolescent brain development, and know when to report and refer.